Danny Mills: Outside football

 Mills is a patron of Shine (formerly the Association for Spina Bifida And Hydrocephalus), and has raised money for the charity since the death of his son Archie from the condition in 2002.
-He has also appeared on BBC Five Live's Fighting Talk.
-Mills now acts as a regular pundit and commentator (often alongside Alan Green) for BBC Radio Five Live's coverage of the Premier League, League Cup, FA Cup, UEFA Champions League and England national football team matches.
+He has also appeared on BBC Radio 5 Live's Fighting Talk.
+Mills now acts as a regular pundit and commentator (often alongside Alan Green) for BBC Radio 5 Live's coverage of the Premier League, League Cup, FA Cup, UEFA Champions League and England national football team matches.
+He also works as a pundit on Talksport.

 In 2010, he competed in the Brighton Marathon in a wheelchair to raise money for Shine and the National Association of Disabled Supporters, completing the race in two hours, 43 minutes.

 Mills was a runner up, along with Michael Underwood, on the 2012 series of Celebrity MasterChef.
 He was beaten by Emma Kennedy in a closely contested final.

-In 2016, he ran the London Marathon for The Bobby Moore Fund, finishing in a time of 3hours 14mins 46secs.... he had previously run the Yorkshire Marathon for the Jane Tomlinson Appeal in 3hours 17mins.
+In 2016, he ran the London Marathon for The Bobby Moore Fund, finishing in a time of 3 hours 14 mins 46 seconds.
+He had previously run the Yorkshire Marathon for the Jane Tomlinson Appeal in 3 hours 17 minutes.

 Personal life

 His son George Mills won the 1500 metres British title in athletics.
-His younger son Stanley is a professional footballer for Everton.
+His younger son Stanley is a professional footballer who played for Everton and Oxford United.